SpineEventEngine/SpineEventEngine.github.io/docs/guides/rejections.md

 ## Defining Rejections

-Compared with regular Events, [Rejections](/docs/introduction/concepts.html#rejection) are defined in a different way.
-Here is the differences summary:
+Compared with regular Events, [Rejections](/docs/introduction/concepts.html#rejection) are defined differently.
+Here is the summary of the differences:

 * `java_multiple_files file` option must be set to `false`